A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Introduction

 In an effort to introduce meaningful interplay between classical and quantum computers, a few authors have proposed decomposition methods based on the Alternating Direction Method of Multipliers (ADMM), \cite{gambella2020multiblock}, or Benders Decomposition (BD), \cite{chang2020hybrid, zhao2021hybrid, paterakis2021hybrid}.
 Critically, when ADMM is applied to non-convex problems, it is not guaranteed to converge.
 When it does, it is often to a local optimum without convergence guarantees to global optimality.
 On the other hand, while it may be possible to derive optimality guarantees using BD, proving convergence typically relies on an exhaustive search through the ``complicating variables".
 This makes it unclear whether such an algorithmic scaffold is primed to take advantage of speed-ups that the Ising solver may offer. \paragraph{Contributions} Our work is motivated by the desire to rigorously analyze the interplay between classical and quantum machines in hybrid algorithms.
 Such analysis is a cornerstone for articulating and setting standards for hybrid quantum-classical optimization algorithms.
 Specifically, we espouse convergent hybrid quantum-classical algorithms that (1) use Ising solvers as a primitive while offering some resilience to their heuristic nature and (2) have polynomial complexity in the classical portions of the algorithm.
 To this end, the contribution of this paper is an algorithmic framework that satisfies these key desiderata.
 Concretely, \begin{enumerate} \item We revisit and prove strong duality of a result in \cite{Burer2009} to show that the convex copositive formulation of many mixed-binary quadratic optimization problems is exact.
 Neglecting the challenges of working with copositive matrices, convex programs are a well-understood class of optimization problems with a wide variety of efficient solution algorithms.
-By reformulating mixed-binary quadratic programs as copositive programs, we open the door for hybrid-quantum classical algorithms that are based on existing convex optimization algorithms. \item To solve the copositive programs, we propose a novel hybrid quantum-classical optimization algorithm based on cutting-plane algorithms, a well-established class of convex optimization algorithms.
+By reformulating mixed-binary quadratic programs as copositive programs, we open the door for hybrid-quantum classical algorithms that are based on existing convex optimization algorithms. \item To solve the copositive programs, we propose applying a standard cutting-plane algorithm, which we modify in a novel way using a hybrid quantum-classical approach.
+In particular, the cutting-plane algorithm serves as a template for a solution algorithm that alternates between checking copositivity and other operations.
+We hybridize the algorithm by approximating the copositivity checks via discretization and solving them with an Ising solver.
 We show that the complexity of the portion of the algorithm handled by the classical computer has polynomial scaling.
 This analysis suggests that when applied to NP-hard problems, the complexity of the solution is shifted onto the subroutine handled by the Ising solver. \item We conducted benchmarking based on the maximum clique problem to validate our theoretical claims and evaluate potential speed-ups from using a stochastic Ising solver in lieu of a state-of-the-art deterministic solver or an Ising heuristic.
-Results indicate that the Ising formulation of the subproblems of the hybrid algorithm is efficient versus a MIP formulation in \texttt{Gurobi}, and the hybrid algorithm is competitive even against a non-hybridized Ising formulation of the full problem solved by simulated annealing. \end{enumerate}
+Results indicate that the Ising formulation of the subproblems of the hybrid algorithm is efficient versus a MIP formulation in \texttt{Gurobi}, and the hybrid algorithm potentially is competitive even against a non-hybridized Ising formulation of the full problem solved by simulated annealing. \end{enumerate} We emphasize that the contribution of this work is not the copositive reformulation or a novel cutting-plane algorithm but rather the insight that these ideas are synergistic with recent advances in quantum(-inspired) computing.
+In particular, copositive optimization is useful for deriving and analyzing new hybrid algorithms rooted in existing convex optimization algorithms, thus filling a gap in the hybrid algorithms literature.